SuperOfficeDocs/superoffice-docs/docs/document/cloud/sharepoint-documents/permissions-templates.md

 ## Step 4 – Review the SharePoint site groups​

-​We recommend that you remove user permissions for the standard site-groups: Members and Visitors, and that you limit the number of members in the Group owner.
+​We recommend that you remove user permissions for the standard SharePoint groups Members and Visitors, and that you limit the number of members in the Group owner.
 Make sure there are no user accounts in this group, only service accounts.

 ![Invite people -screenshot][img11]